thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Each key in the directory MUST be associated with a unique Key ID.

-Key ID is derived from key material that can be shared publicly.
+Key ID MUST be derived from key material that is shared publicly.
-Protocol implementers SHOULD provide the following blob of data.
+Protocols SHOULD provide the following blob of data:

 ~~~tls
 struct {